awsdocs/aws-iot-sitewise-user-guide/doc_source/iot-rules.md

 ## Granting AWS IoT the required access<a name="grant-rule-access"></a>

 You use IAM roles to control the AWS resources to which each rule has access\.
 Before you create a rule, you must create an IAM role with a policy that allows access to the required AWS resource\.
-AWS IoT assumes this role when executing a rule\.
+AWS IoT assumes this role when running a rule\.

-If you create the rule action in the AWS IoT console, you can choose an root asset to easily create a role that has access to a selected asset hierarchy\.
+If you create the rule action in the AWS IoT console, you can choose an root asset to create a role that has access to a selected asset hierarchy\.
 For more information about how to manually define a role for a rule, see [Granting AWS IoT the required access](https://docs.aws.amazon.com/iot/latest/developerguide/iot-create-role.html) and [Pass role permissions](https://docs.aws.amazon.com/iot/latest/developerguide/pass-role.html) in the *AWS IoT Developer Guide*\.

 For the AWS IoT SiteWise rule action, you must define a role that allows `iotsitewise:BatchPutAssetPropertyValue` access to the asset properties to which the rule sends data\.
 To improve security, you can specify an AWS IoT SiteWise asset hierarchy path in the `Condition` property\.